danielsmith-eu/snorql-docker/README.md

 The Docker is absed on [kurtjx/SNORQL](https://github.com/kurtjx/SNORQL), it contains a  SPARQL-Explorer SNORQL on a httpd base image.

 ## Usage instructions
-Setup the SPARQL-Endpoint which should be used later on by replacing the 'Placeholder' (on line 14) at the JavaScript file snorql/snorql.js.
-Set your endpoint as value of this._endpoint (e.g. this._endpoint = http://localhost:3030/dataset/query;).
+Setup the SPARQL-Endpoint which should be used later on by replacing the 'Placeholder' (on line 14) at the JavaScript file `snorql/snorql.js`.
+Set your endpoint as value of `this._endpoint` (e.g. `this._endpoint = http://localhost:3030/dataset/query;`).

 After building the image you can run it with the following options: